Elijer/Consultation/README.md

 # Informal Consultation for Services / Some Thoughts
 ### Elijah Kennedy

 Hey Cole!
-Here’s the context in which I wrote this document, for the sake of posterity:

-On August 7th we had a phone conversation and you told me that you had a smaller-scale tobacco business-turned-hemp business which is pivoting into this new industry.
-My        understanding is that they are gearing up to produce smoke-able (and perhaps other…?)
-CBD products that have .3% THC content or less as per FDA requirements.
-Along that     theme of FDA and general legal compliancy, you conveyed that they are serious about them taking regulations seriously and building what sounds like a positive, sustainable, and socially-productive business.
+Yesterday (August 7th) we had a phone conversation and you told me that you had a smaller-scale tobacco business-turned-hemp business which is pivoting into this new industry.
+You conveyed that they are serious about them taking regulations seriously and building what sounds like a positive, sustainable, and socially-productive business.
+You reached out to me to ask if I could help with web-services related to helping create a e-commerce site that is directly suited to help them sell and manage their product online.

 </br>
 </br>